nikunjthebest/Rust-Ddos/README.md

 This is a Ddos Script written in rust for windows Systems.

+## Configuration

+Just Download the .exe file.
+Enter the Url and Ddos with Consent.

 ## Legal Implications

 Before using or sharing this code, it is essential to understand and comply with the legal implications: